antoinetlc/Real3D/README.md

 For example for a rendering in the grace cathedral, three environment maps have to be in the "EnvironmentMaps" folder with the names : "grace.pfm", "grace_diffuse.pfm" and "grace_rough.pfm".

+#####User interface
+The camera can be rotated by using the mouse left click and moving the mouse.
+The mouse wheel makes the camera closer or further away from the origin.

+The light source can be translated along the x and y axis by with pressing CTRL+left mouse click and moving the mouse.
+It can be translated along the z axis by using CTRL and the mouse wheel.

 ####License

 Real3D.
 Author :  Antoine TOISOUL LE CANN.
 Copyright © 2016 Antoine TOISOUL LE CANN.
 All rights reserved.